 In the pages of this small-format book, we see displayed the fruits of an entire career... a testament to an artist of extraordinary power, intelligence, and imagination who asks the view to move, "from with the accessible and familiar to the realm of the unknown."

 This artist's book, Chiarenza's senior thesis of a half-century ago, explores the theoretical verbal/visual world of words and pictures through practice.
 This facsimile edition is limited to 250 copies, made possible by a grant from the Joy of Giving Something.

 Photographs made in 2003 as a response to the Iraq war.
-Comming out of Chiarenza's sense of impotence and frustration at world events, these collages shed their abstration and do indeed resemble warriors, but these are warriors for peace.
+Coming out of Chiarenza's sense of impotence and frustration at world events, these collages shed their abstraction and do indeed resemble warriors, but these are warriors for peace.
 An original print adorns the cover.

 The photographs featured here were made especially for this book—a continuation of Chiarenza's examination of the metaphorical possibilities of photography.
 "What is here cannot be said... calm, harmonious retreats.
 Silent, yet swollen with sound."